-It is said that guitar is one of the most popular instruments in all over the world because of the beauty of simple design, being quite cheap, mobile and easy to play for beginners.
+It is said that the guitar is one of the most popular instruments all over the world because of the beauty of its simple design, being quite cheap, mobile, and easy to play for beginners.
 You have to remember the guitar strings before you want to know how to tune the guitar, read the tabs and play songs.

-1.Be aware that the thinnest string is regarded as the first strings
+Be aware that the thinnest string is regarded as the first strings

-2. Take a look at the string and then try to memorize them
+Take a look at the string and then try to memorize them

-As we know that the guitar has six strings which go from thick to thin.
+As we know that the guitar has six strings that go from thick to thin.
 We usually hold the guitar straight in front of you.
-Hence, the thickest string will be at the left-hand side, and the thinnest should be on the right-hand side.
+Hence, the thickest string will be on the left-hand side, and the thinnest should be on the right-hand side.

 I believe that it will be easy for you to remember the following chart.
-The top of the graph is the line that closest to this paragraph is for the sixth string which is the heaviest string.
+At the top of the graph is the line that closest to this paragraph is for the sixth string which is the heaviest string.